AdobeDocs/experience-platform.en/help/landing/glossary.md

 **S2 data usage label**: An `S2` data usage label is used to classify data that can be used to determine a broadly defined geo-fence area.

-**Source**: Source is a general term for any input connector in the [!DNL Real-time Customer Data Platform].
+**Source**: A source is a general term for any input connector in Platform.

 **Source attribute**: A source attribute is a field in source dataset.
 Source attributes are mapped to target schema fields.

-**Source catalog**: A source catalog is a list of available sources in the [!DNL Real-time Customer Data Platform].
+**Source catalog**: The source catalog is the list of available source connectors in Experience Platform.

-**Source category**: A source category is a grouping of [!DNL Real-time Customer Data Platform] sources that have similar characteristics.
+**Source category**: A source category is a grouping of sources that have similar characteristics.

 **Source connector**: Adobe Experience Platform Source connectors help users easily ingest data from multiple sources, allowing the structuring, labeling and enhancement of data using [!DNL Experience Platform Services].
 Data can be ingested from a variety of sources such as cloud-based storage, third party software, and CRM systems.

 **Streaming connection**: A streaming connection is a unique endpoint provided by Adobe and tied to a customer's IMS Organization to stream data into Experience Platform.

-**Standard identity namespace**: Standard identity namespaces are Adobe pre-defined identifiers, including Adobe and industry standard solutions employed to identify users.
+**Standard identity namespace**: Standard identity namespaces are a set pre-defined identity namespaces provided by Adobe, which represent industry-standard solutions commonly employed to identify customers.

-**Standard schema**: Standard schemas consist of classes and mixins and are intended for reuse.

-**Streaming ingestion**: Streaming ingestion provides users a method to send data from client and server-side devices to Experience Platform in real-time.
+**Streaming ingestion**: Streaming ingestion allows you to send data from client- and server-side devices to Experience Platform in real time.

 **Streaming segmentation**: Streaming segmentation is an ongoing data selection process that updates segments in response to user activity.
 Once a segment has been built and saved, the segment definition is applied against incoming data to [!DNL Real-time Customer Profile].
 Segment additions and removals are processed regularly, ensuring your target audience remains relevant.

-**Symbol**: A symbol is an abbreviation of an identity namespace that can be used as a reference in APIs.

 **System View**: System View is a visual representation of source datasets that flow through [!DNL Real-time Customer Profile] to destinations.